 - Flare-up oif a chronic health problem

 - For part time and distance learning students, an increase in workload beyond your control

 - Other exceptional circumstances

-In the above cases, you will need evidence to prove the nature of your ECs and, where applicable, the nature of the relationship between you and the dependent/bereved.
+Unless you are applying for self-certified Extenuating Circumstances, you will need evidence to prove the nature of your ECs.
 The exception to this is a flare-up of a chronic health problem where you only need to provide evidence once explaining the nature of your flare-ups.

 If you have to leave an exam due to extenuating circumstances, you need to complete the 'unfit to continue' form in the exam and then have 5 working days to apply for extenuating circumstances.